DoSomething/contentful-prototype/docs/development/features/sitewide-banner.md

 In certain cases, you may want to hide the sitewide banner on specific pages of the site.
 If that's the case, you'll simply need to add the URL path as a _string_ to `components/utilities/SiteWideBanner/config`

 Before the banner renders on the page, we check the config for any pages that should be suppressed.

+If you want to suppress the banner from a page that may have multiple sub paths but share the same base path, you'll need to add a `*` to the end of the pathname.

+### Pathnames Currently Excluded:

+- `/us/my-voter-registration-drive`
+- `/us/quiz-results/*`